jthaden/trumpeter-db/README.md

 User information documents are referenced within each trumpet document, containing only necessary info about the author of the trumpet.
 If the trumpet is a reply trumpet (was submitted as a reply to another trumpet), the reply_trumpet_id field serves as a reference to the trumpet document that is being replied to.
-Otherwise, this field is null.
+Otherwise, this field is not present.
 Only trumpets that are not replies are queried in the main feed of the application.

 **Retrumpet collections** are generally represented in this format: